-Baker: But the way it's described now by those who didn't live in the older periods is that all of were way back at least 10 years before.
+Baker: But the way it's described now by those who didn't live in the older periods is that all of a sudden it was different.
+And I think most of us old-timers just see it as just a continuation.